codeNinja62/Chess-Engine/README.md

 - **User Interface**: A graphical interface to display the chessboard, pieces, and manage user interactions.
 - **Board Setup**: Easily set up any board position to analyze or study the game.

-## Project Structure

-The project is organized into several directories:

-chess-engine/

-├── .gitignore

-├── README.md

-├── LICENSE

-├── docs/ # Documentation

-├── src/ # Source code for the chess engine

-│ ├── ai/ # AI-related code (e.g., Minimax, evaluations)

-│ ├── game/ # Core game logic (board state, move validation)

-│ ├── gui/ # GUI code (graphics, UI interactions)

-│ └── utils/ # Utility functions (e.g., logging, helpers)

-├── tests/ # Unit tests and integration tests

-│ ├── ai_tests/ # Tests related to the AI logic

-│ ├── game_tests/ # Tests for game rules and logic

-│ ├── gui_tests/ # Tests for GUI functionality

-│ └── utils_tests/ # Tests for utility functions

-├── assets/ # Graphics, icons, and other media files

-│ ├── images/ # Chess piece images/icons

-│ └── sounds/ # Optional sound effects

-└── .github/ # GitHub-specific configurations (optional)

-└── workflows/ # GitHub Actions for CI/CD, if you decide to use it
+## Folder Structure and Organization

+The project is organized into the following directories:

+### `src/`
+This directory contains all the source code for the chess engine.

+- **`ai/`**: Contains all AI-related logic, including:
+  - Move evaluation
+  - Minimax algorithm
+  - Alpha-Beta pruning
+  - Game heuristics and decision-making strategies

+- **`game/`**: Core game logic, which handles:
+  - Board state management
+  - Move validation
+  - Game rules (e.g., check, checkmate, castling, etc.)

+- **`gui/`**: Code for the graphical user interface (GUI), including:
+  - Rendering the chessboard and chess pieces
+  - Handling user input (e.g., piece movements, menu interactions)
+  - Displaying game status and messages

+- **`utils/`**: Contains utility functions and helper code used across the project:
+  - Constants (e.g., piece types, board dimensions)
+  - Reusable utility functions (e.g., logging, data parsing, helpers)

+### `tests/`
+This directory holds all the tests for various components of the engine.

+- **`ai_tests/`**: Unit and integration tests for the AI logic and algorithms:
+  - Ensures correct move evaluation, AI decision-making, and algorithm functionality.

+- **`game_tests/`**: Tests for the core game logic, including:
+  - Game rules (e.g., castling, en passant, checkmate detection)
+  - Board state management and move validation

+- **`gui_tests/`**: Tests for the GUI, ensuring proper functionality and user interaction:
+  - Verifies that the interface responds correctly to user inputs and displays the correct game state.

+- **`utils_tests/`**: Tests for utility functions in the `utils/` directory:
+  - Ensures that all helper functions work as expected and produce correct results.

+### `assets/`
+This directory contains all media files used in the project.

+- **`images/`**: Chess piece images/icons for rendering in the GUI:
+  - Each piece (king, queen, bishop, knight, rook, pawn) has an image for both white and black pieces.

+- **`sounds/`** (optional): Contains sound files for optional game sound effects:
+  - E.g., move sounds, check sounds, or other gameplay sounds.

+### `docs/`
+This directory is for internal documentation that explains the structure and logic of the project.

+- Use this folder for:
+  - Architecture overviews
+  - Detailed explanations of algorithms (e.g., Minimax, Alpha-Beta pruning)
+  - Game rules and logic explanations

 ## Getting Started